RotoneCSA/RotoneCSA.github.io/README.md

   <section id="about" class="about">
     <h2>About Me</h2>
     <p>
       Hello!
-I'm Geramae Rotone, a passionate web developer inspired by nature.
+I'm Geramae Rotone Computer Science student with a strong interest in web development.
+I enjoy learning new technologies, improving my coding skills, and building simple
-      I love crafting websites that are modern, interactive, and calming—bringing the beauty of the outdoors into the digital space.
+‎yet meaningful projects.
+My goal is to continue developing my abilities and become ‎a skilled and confident developer in the future.
     </p>
   </section>